get-convex/convex-fivetran-source/docs/overview.md

 ### Fivetran-generated data

-Fivetran may add the following columns in your destination:
+Fivetran adds the following column to every table in your destination:

 - `_fivetran_synced` (UTC TIMESTAMP) indicates the time when Fivetran last successfully synced the row.
 It is added to every table.